Leafly’s guide to marijuana legalization

 - Medical legalization: Medical marijuana laws can range from a limited criminal defense in court for medical marijuana use, all the way to full medical legalization with commercial licensing and testing

 - Legalization: Changing state law to make cannabis activity no longer a crime.
-This often involves striking cannabis from the state’s Controlled Substances Act and adding new rules for legal commercial cultivation, distribution, testing, and sales.
+This often involves striking cannabis from the state’s Controlled Substances Act and adding new rules for legal commercial cultivation, distribution, testing, sales, and delivery.

 A state by state guide to marijuana legalization